zhaoyan1117/186_proj/ex1_life_of_a_query.md

 - Finally, it will add the project node on top and return the project node/iterator.

-_Step 6: simpledb.JoinOptimizer.orderJoins(HashMap<String, TableStats> stats, HashMap<String, Double> filterSelectivities, boolean explain)_
+Step 6: simpledb.JoinOptimizer.orderJoins(HashMap<String, TableStats> stats, HashMap<String, Double> filterSelectivities, boolean explain)
 ----

+This method is the main method implements the Selinger cost-based optimizer, it is gonna build a left deep tree of query joins.
+Also, takes in a join plan as a vector and returned a new vector described the optimized join plans.
-_We will implement this method later._
+_We are gonna implement this method._

 Step 7: simpledb.Query.execute()
 ----